-In arithmetic geometry, one has a tower (called the \emph{Lubin-Tate tower}) of finite flat extensions of the Lubin-Tate space, given by the rings representing deformations (of the Honda formal group) along with a chosen Drinfel'd level structure.
+In arithmetic geometry, the \emph{Lubin--Tate tower} (originally introduced in \cite{drinfeld}; see also \cite[Chapter 3]{rz} and \cite[Section 2]{weinstein}) is a tower of finite flat extensions of the Lubin--Tate space, given by the rings representing deformations (of the Honda formal group) along with a chosen Drinfel'd level structure.
 These level structures play an important role in constructing power operations on Morava $E$-theory.
-Moreover, the Lubin-Tate tower is an object cherished by arithmetic geometers, since it simultaneously admits actions of three groups which form the main object of study in local Langlands.
+They are also of immense arithmetic interest, as the Lubin--Tate tower simultaneously admits actions of three groups which form the main object of study in local Langlands.

-Let $R$ be a complete local Noetherian $W(\FF_{p^h})$-algebra, and let $(G,\iota)$ be a deformation of the Honda formal group of height $h$ to $R$.
-Let $\fr{m}$ denote the maximal ideal of $R$ equipped with the group law given by $G$. \begin{definition}[Drinfel'd] A \emph{Drinfel'd level $p^k$-structure} is a homomorphism $\phi:(\Z/p^k)^h\to \fr{m}$ such that there is an inequality of Cartier divisors
+Let $R$ be a complete local Artinian $\W(\ol{\FF_p})$-algebra, and let $(G,\iota)$ be a deformation of the Honda formal group of height $h$ to $R$.
+Let $\fr{m}$ denote the maximal ideal of $R$ equipped with the group law given by $G$. \begin{definition} A \emph{Drinfel'd level $p^k$-structure} is a homomorphism $\phi\colon (\Z/p^k)^h\to \fr{m}$ such that there is an inequality of Cartier divisors